kamaroly/ash_approvals/README.md

 Extension to add four eye principles, two-man rule, dual control or what is known as maker-checker to you Ash Resources

+## PENDING ITEMS TO FIX

+1. Fix destroy actions that are not intercepted

 ## How It works